 publishing first-time authors, especially those whose work stretches genre boundaries

-collaboration with Portland-area artists for all of our book covers
+collaborating with Portland-area artists for all of our book covers

 Ash Good is a queer designer, curator, editor, priestess and author of several books of poetry including These Things Will Never Happen Quite Like That Again, Sounds in My Möbius Mind and We Are Not Ready for What We Are.
 Ash is a workshop facilitator for Portland Women Writers, co-founder of First Matter Press and the initiatrix of High Priestesses of Poetry.
 They live in Portland, Oregon.